This article has links to products and services we love, which we may make commission from.

-UK citizens do not require a visa to enter Peru and should be granted six months on their ‘little white sheet’ at immigration.
+UK and U.S citizens do not require a visa to enter Peru and should be granted six months on their ‘little white sheet’ at immigration.
 This is not always the case when you arrive at immigration.
 Keep the immigration information (‘little white sheet’) with your passport as you need it to leave the country.

-Getting Around Peru
+Getting Around Peru + Peru Hop Bus

-Cruz de Sur is popular but is simply a bus company, no tours or information offered.
+Cruz del Sur is popular but is simply a bus company, no tours or information offered.
 Internal flights will connect Lima with Arequipa and Cusco but again, remember to give yourself time to acclimatise when arriving in Cusco.
 There is an efficient and safe hop on/off bus service called Peru Hop.

 Hop on/off bus – Peru Hop

-Accommodation In Peru
+Accommodation in Peru